 “In today’s age, an increasing number of adoptions are somewhat open, meaning there’s some level of communication between the child and birth parent(s),” Dr. Jeff Nalin tells Parentology.
-“Whether this be through a simple exchange of information or a more active type of involvement.”

 “It’s natural to become reclusive, but while this may feel comforting at times, it will only slow down the healing process.
 Instead, seek support from a trusted friend, family member or counselor.”
 Dr. Jeff Nalin in PureWow.

 "When a child is settling in well at school, he or she tends to be motivated, upbeat, and expresses excitement about the next school day," Dr. Jeff Nalin says.
 "Children adjusting well exude confidence and often act independently, needing no coaxing to get ready for school."

 “While genuinely caring for others is an admirable trait, people-pleasing goes one step further, resulting in behaviors that may be detrimental to both our mental and physical health,” Dr. Jeff Nalin in Fast Company.

 "When we over-text our partners, we can stifle them and also interrupt their work or personal time, creating a feeling of being smothered."
 Dr. Jeff Nalin in Bustle.

 “While the college atmosphere often encourages partying, students who do so excessively can be led to high-risk behaviors, mental health problems and depression,” says Dr. Jeff Nalin in Good Housekeeping